Project-DA-FANH/dafanh_website/content/fellowship.md

 A single student will receive up to $10k in tuition assistance, up to $10k in research stipends & equipment, fully supported travel to professional conferences, and graduate school application assistance.

 # Eligibility Criteria

 * Currently enrolled at CSU, Chico or CSU, San Bernardino as an undergraduate student.
-* Pursing a major related to Data Science, Data Analytics or a FANH domain (Food, Agriculture, Natural resources and Human sciences)
+* Pursing a major related to Data Science, Data Analytics or a FANH science (Food, Agriculture, Natural resources and Human sciences)
 * Desire to pursue a career at USDA or in the FANH sciences.
-(See below for details)
 * Have a cumulative GPA of at least 2.75 and maintain this GPA throughout the duration of the program.
 * Have at least 2 years left prior to graduation
-* Must be a citizen or national of the United States
+* Must be a citizen or national of the United States [[see more details below]](#further-details-on-citizenship-requirement)
 * Be interested and able to assist with grant activities such as helping at data training workshops, and job talk seminars, conducting winter and summer session research, and travelling to conferences.
 * Identify as an individual who has faced or faces social, educational, or economic barriers.
     - Examples may include being part of a traditionally underrepresented or marginalized group (including but not limited to race, ethnicity, gender identification), having a mental illness or learning disability, experiencing housing or food insecurity, having dependents or excessive financial stress such as working a full time job outside of college classes.